EmanuelSoda/ProgrammingR/README.md

 * R
 * Jupyter notebook

+## Installation
+### Clone

+- Clone this repo to your local machine using "https://github.com/EmanuelSoda/ProgrammingR.git"

 ## Description
 The project is made up by two main part a "Script" which create a file in ".txt"